Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Stake

-The amount of [Odis](#Odis) bonded to a validator.
+The amount of [ODIS](#ODIS) bonded to a validator.

 ## Staking

-When a user delegates or bonds their Odis to an active validator to receive rewards.
-Bonded Odis adds to a validator's stake.
+When a user delegates or bonds their ODIS to an active validator to receive rewards.
+Bonded ODIS adds to a validator's stake.
 Validators provide their stakes as collateral to participate in the consensus process.
 Validators with larger stakes are chosen to participate more often.
 Validators receive staking rewards for their participation.
 A validator's stake can be slashed if the validator misbehaves.
-Validators never have ownership of a delegator's Odis, even when staking.
+Validators never have ownership of a delegator's ODIS, even when staking.

 For more information on staking, visit the [concepts page](protocol.md#staking).

 ## Tendermint consensus

-The consensus procedure used by the Daodiseo protocol.
+The consensus procedure used by the ODISEO protocol.
 First, a validator proposes a new block.
 Other validators vote on the block in two rounds.
 If a block receives a two-thirds majority or greater of yes votes in both rounds, it gets added to the blockchain.
 Validators get rewarded with the block's transaction fees.
 Proposers get rewarded extra.
 Each validator is chosen to propose based on their weight.
 Check out the [Tendermint official documentation](https://docs.tendermint.com/) for more information.

-## Daodiseo core
+## ODISEO core

-The official source code for the Daodiseo protocol.
+The official source code for the ODISEO protocol.

-For more information on the Daodiseo core, see [Daodiseo core modules](../develop/module-specifications/README.md).
+For more information on the ODISEO core, see [ODISEO core modules](../develop/module-specifications/README.md).

-## Daodiseo mainnet
+## ODISEO mainnet

-The Daodiseo protocol's blockchain network where all transactions take place.
+The ODISEO protocol's blockchain network where all transactions take place.

-## Daodiseo stablecoins
+## ODISEO stablecoins

-Crypto assets that track the price of fiat currency enabled by the Daodiseo protocol.
-Users mint new Daodiseo stablecoins by burning Odis.
+Crypto assets that track the price of fiat currency enabled by the ODISEO protocol.
+Users mint new ODISEO stablecoins by burning ODIS.
 Stablecoins are named for their fiat counterparts.
-For example, the base Daodiseo stablecoin tracks the price of the IMF’s SDR, named DaodiseoSDR, or SDT.
-Other stablecoin denominations include DaodiseoUSD or UST, and DaodiseoKRW or  KRT.
-All Daodiseo stablecoin denominations exist in the same pool.
+For example, the base ODISEO stablecoin tracks the price of the IMF’s SDR, named ODISEOSDR, or SDT.
+Other stablecoin denominations include ODISEOUSD or UST, and ODISEOKRW or  KRT.
+All ODISEO stablecoin denominations exist in the same pool.

 For more information, see [stablecoins](protocol.md#stablecoins).

-## Daodiseo Station
+## ODISEO Station

-Daodiseo's native wallet and platform for swaps, governance, and staking.
-In Station, you can send, receive, swap, and stake Daodiseo coins.
+ODISEO's native wallet and platform for swaps, governance, and staking.
+In Station, you can send, receive, swap, and stake ODISEO coins.
 You can also participate in governance and vote on proposals.

-To learn how to install and get started using Daodiseo Station, visit the [Daodiseo Station tutorial](daodiseo-station/download/README.md).
+To learn how to install and get started using ODISEO Station, visit the [ODISEO Station tutorial](ODISEO-station/download/README.md).

-To learn how to use the advanced features of Daodiseo Station, visit the [Daodiseo Station how-to guide](./daodiseo-station/wallet.md).
+To learn how to use the advanced features of ODISEO Station, visit the [ODISEO Station how-to guide](./ODISEO-station/wallet.md).

-## daodiseod
+## ODISEOd

-The command line interface for interacting with a Daodiseo node.
+The command line interface for interacting with a ODISEO node.

-For more information on daodiseod, see [`daodiseod` guides](../develop/how-to/daodiseod/README.md).
+For more information on ODISEOd, see [`ODISEOd` guides](../develop/how-to/ODISEOd/README.md).

-## Daodiseovaloper address
+## ODISEOvaloper address

-A validator's public address beginning with `daodiseovaloper` followed by a string of characters.
+A validator's public address beginning with `ODISEOvaloper` followed by a string of characters.

 ## Testnet

 A version of the mainnet just for testing.
 The testnet does not use real coins.
 You can use the testnet to get familiar with transactions.

-## The Daodiseo ecosystem
+## The ODISEO ecosystem

-A quickly expanding network of decentralized applications built on the Daodiseo protocol.
+A quickly expanding network of decentralized applications built on the ODISEO protocol.

-## The Daodiseo protocol
+## The ODISEO protocol

 The leading decentralized and open-source public blockchain protocol for algorithmic stablecoins.
-Using a combination of open market arbitrage incentives and decentralized oracle voting, the Daodiseo protocol creates stablecoins that consistently track the price of any fiat currency.
+Using a combination of open market arbitrage incentives and decentralized oracle voting, the ODISEO protocol creates stablecoins that consistently track the price of any fiat currency.

-For more information on how the Daodiseo protocol works, visit the [concepts page](./protocol.md)
+For more information on how the ODISEO protocol works, visit the [concepts page](./protocol.md)

 ## Tobin tax

-A fee added to every swap between Daodiseo stablecoins (spot-trading).
+A fee added to every swap between ODISEO stablecoins (spot-trading).
 The rate varies, depending on the denomination.
 For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
-To see the rates, [query the oracle](https://lcd.daodiseo.dev/daodiseo/oracle/v1beta1/denoms/tobin_taxes).
+To see the rates, [query the oracle](https://lcd.ODISEO.dev/ODISEO/oracle/v1beta1/denoms/tobin_taxes).

 ## Tombstone